 Using SQL GROUP BY in NCache

 NCache enables you to group data according to your provided criteria using the GROUP BY function.
-But there is a catch, you can only use group-by in queries that contain any of the above aggregate functions.
-For example
+However, you can only use it in queries that include aggregate functions such as COUNT, SUM, AVG, MIN, or MAX.

-Reasons NCache is a Good Choice for .NET Apps
+Reasons NCache is Ideal for SQL Queries in .NET Apps

-- 100% native .NET and .NET core: NCache is a 100% native .NET and .NET core distributed cache that allows you to store manage and query your data in a reliable form, unlike any other distributed cache and datastore.
+- 100% Native .NET: NCache is a fully native .NET distributed cache, enabling you to store, manage, and query your data reliably—unlike any other distributed cache and datastore.